 - Related Entries

-Although some medieval theologians — and Humanists even more, of course, like Vivès or Rabelais — used the words ‘sophism’ or ‘sophist’ as a derogatory designation for quibbling philosophers, ‘sophisma’ in medieval philosophical literature has a very precise and technical signification.
-Hence, to avoid any confusion with fallacies and badly-constructed arguments, we shall here use the original term ‘sophisma’ rather than the word ‘sophism’ that even nowadays still has a pejorative connotation.
+Although some medieval theologians — and humanists even more, of course, like Vivès or Rabelais — used the words ‘sophism’ or ‘sophist’ as a derogatory designation for quibbling philosophers, ‘sophisma’ in medieval philosophical literature has a very precise and technical sense.
+To avoid any confusion with fallacies and badly-constructed arguments, we shall here use the original term ‘sophisma’ rather than the word ‘sophism’ (which even nowadays has a pejorative connotation).

-There are several important characteristics of sophismata.
-First of all, a sophisma is a sentence rather than an argument.
-In particular, a sophisma is a sentence that either:
+A sophisma has several important characteristics.
+First of all, a sophisma proper is a sentence rather than an argument.
+In particular, a sophisma is a sentence that

 - is odd or has odd consequences,

-- has nothing special about it in itself, but becomes puzzling when it occurs in a definite context (or “case,” casus).
+- is puzzling not in itself but only when it occurs in a specific context (or “case,” casus).

 Here are some some examples of kind (1), sentences that are odd or have odd consequences: